lemon-squeezy/high-cuisine/README.md

 * I used a quick share option for users via sharethis.com It works fine for chrome and brave but not for Firefox.
 This is related to browser add-ons such as ghostery.
 * I had a display issue on mobile with landscape mode.
 I fixed it with corresponding media query.
 * Editing a recipe without any changes and clicking the "Update Recipe" Button leads to a strange error.
-The value changes to None.
+The value of difficulty changes to None.
+Even tutor support wasn't able to help me with this bug.

 **Warnings:**
 The type attribute is unnecessary for JavaScript resources.
 From line 16, column 9; to line 16, column 173 (fixed)